IntersectMBO/ouroboros-network/ouroboros-consensus/README.md

 This package contains:

-* `src`: The implementation of the Ouroboros consensus protocols and required components, e.g., the storage layer, mempool, protocol clients and servers, etc. This library abstract over the ledger.
+* `src`: the implementation of the Ouroboros consensus protocols and required components, e.g., the storage layer, mempool, protocol clients and servers, etc. This library abstract over the ledger.

+* `docs`: documentation, in particular, `docs/report` contains the technical report about the consensus and storage layer.

 Related packages: